kanisterio/kanister/design/phase-level-progress-tracking.md

 +}
 ```

-Once we have information about Progress of current function, the Phase ProgressPercent and Action ProgressPercent in the ActionSet status can be updated by taking out the average.
+Once we have information about Progress of current function, the Phase ProgressPercent and Action ProgressPercent in the ActionSet status can be updated by computing the average.